tyiannak/readys/annotation_agreement/README.md

 - aggregate_annotations: the csv file which contains the winner annotations per sample (aggregated_ClassX.csv which has been produced by the aggregate_annotations.py)
 - input_data: the directory with all audio files collected

-The above command will create a directory datasets/name_of_classification_task which will contain all samples from aggregated_ClassX.csv organised in subfolders.
+The above command will create a directory datasets/name_of_classification_task which will contain all samples from aggregated_ClassX.csv organized in subfolders.